- What can you do if you think your daughter has an eating disorder?

 – Rebecca (diary entry)

-My eating became disordered in my first year of high school.
-I didn’t approach my parents for help until I was twenty.
-By then I had more than six years of self-defeating patterns that were deeply ingrained.
+My eating became disordered in my first year of high school (when I was 14 years old).
+I didn’t approach my parents for help until I was 20.
+By then I had more than 6 years of self-defeating patterns that were deeply ingrained.

 Looking back I see how easy it is to prevent an eating disorder from escalating if your loved one has the opportunity to open up.
 Then together you can break down misunderstandings and build healthy habits.